tanthanh85/network-automation-course/modules/10_router_central_management/theory10.md

 ```
 ---

-## 3. Inventory Management (using SQLite)
+## 3. Inventory Management

 A centralized console needs a robust way to store and manage information about the network devices it controls.
+In this course, we will be storing the network inventory in SQLite.

 *   **Why SQLite?**
     *   **File-based Database:** SQLite is a self-contained, serverless, zero-configuration, transactional SQL database engine.
 It stores data in a single `.db` file, making it easy to set up and manage for smaller applications.